Personhood: Research

+Unborn

 Ireland

 In 1983, the people of Ireland added the Eighth Amendment to their constitution that "acknowledges the right to life of the unborn and, with due regard to the equal right to life of the mother, guarantees in its laws to respect, and, as far as practicable, by its laws to defend and vindicate that right."
 This was repealed in 2018 by the Thirty-sixth Amendment of the Constitution of Ireland.

 United States

 A person is recognized by law as such, not because they are human, but because rights and duties are ascribed to them.
 The person is the legal subject or substance of which the rights and duties are attributes.
 An individual human being considered to be having such attributes is what lawyers call a "natural person".
 According to Black's Law Dictionary, a person is:

-In Federal law, the concept of legal personhood is formalized by statute (1 USC §8) to include "every infant member of the species homo sapiens who is born alive at any stage of development."
+In Federal law, the concept of legal personhood is formalized by statute (1 USC § 8) to include "every infant member of the species homo sapiens who is born alive at any stage of development."
 That statute also states that "Nothing in this section shall be construed to affirm, deny, expand, or contract any legal status or legal right applicable to any member of the species homo sapiens at any point prior to being 'born alive' as defined in this section."